Go straight to the demonstrators: Alphabet CipherTelegraph Cipher

 Dodgson’s diary entry for 24 February 1858 reveals some progress with developing his own systems: “Invented a system of cipher, which I think looks promising, as it may be carried entirely in the head.”

-Two days later, Dodgson records in diary that he has invented "another cipher, far better than the last".
+Two days later, Dodgson records in diary that he has invented “another cipher, far better than the last”.
 He goes on to describe the advantages of this new system.
-The system, the Matrix-Cipher(4), uses a table of letters and a numerical system to encode the message, based on the location of the letters in the table.
-The system is rather more complex than Carroll's other ciphers and requires a number of additional actions to ensure the system is safe and usable.
-We will be adding a full explanation of the process to this site soon.
+The system, the Matrix-Cipher, uses a table of letters and a numerical system to encode the message, based on the location of the letters in the table.
+The system is rather more complex than Carroll’s other ciphers and requires a number of additional actions to ensure the system is safe and usable.

 The subject of ciphers re-appears in correspondence and diary entries around 1868, first in a letter to Agnes Argles (17?
 April 1868) in which he suggests that he will send Edith [her sister] a key-word, “if she wants to try her hand at writing in cipher”.